Install Tyk Pro On-Premises on Vagrant

 Install Tyk on Vagrant

 Tyk has a streamlined quickstart setup for Vagrant.
-This demo works with Ubuntu Precise and makes use of direct-pipes to Bash from a web script.
-We do not recommend doing any of this on a production machine.
+This demo works with Ubuntu Xenial (16.04) and makes use of direct-pipes to Bash from a web script.
+This is a quick way to demo Tyk - this installation method is not suitable for production.

 Given this caveat, lets get you up and running.